 - The Ballygrant Inn (Tel. +44(0)1496-840277) just north of Ballygrant offers food all day, both in the restaurant as well as bar meals.
-It is also known for its curry nights (which I can't comment on further as I don't eat much Indian food) - Persabus Pottery on the road to Bunnahabhain usually offer home made cakes and baking as well as tea and coffee in their pottery showroom.
+It is also known for its curry nights (which I can't comment on further as I don't eat much Indian food) - Persabus Pottery on the road to Bunnahabhain used to offer home made cakes and baking as well as tea and coffee in their pottery showroom.
+Unfortunately this seems to have closed now, hopefully it will reopen at some point.